 - We will invite a random sample of people from the 30 practices who are part of the linked MIDAS-GP study.
-These practices are situated across North Staffordshire and Stoke-on-Trent, including areas with high deprivation and ethnic diversity, and representing all 13 PCNs. - An invitation poster providing general information on the study will be displayed on the general practice website and social media of participating practices, where possible.

-- Use of a mixed-model approach for survey completion.
+These practices are situated across North Staffordshire and Stoke-on-Trent, including areas with high deprivation and ethnic diversity, and representing all 13 PCNs. - An invitation poster providing general information on the study will be displayed on the general practice website and social media of participating practices, where possible. - Use of a mixed-model approach for survey completion.
 Those unable or unwilling to complete online questionnaires are offered conventional pen-and-paper self-complete questionnaires.[16] - Keeping questionnaire length to a minimum[11,18]; presenting questions in a logical order; minimising cognitive burden of questions; explaining where possible the purpose of questions. - Offering a verbal translation service - Seeking advice from a Race Equality Ambassador for Public Involvement in Research - Raising awareness of the survey among the practice and registered population prior to going live; using reminders to encourage questionnaire completion[11,18] - Collection of brief information in the questionnaire on important social characteristics (e.g. age, sex at birth, ethnicity, occupational class, financial strain) to help understand participation, care, and outcomes in under-served groups.
-Better information on relevant social characteristics was a unanimous recommendation from our independent Advisory Board - Describing the characteristics, and patterns of care of the total eligible population of adults with musculoskeletal pain during the study period to enable evaluation and possible modelling of selective participation; this links with a latter part of the MIDAS programme - Consider an additional process of doorstep survey participation for reaching under-served communities in deprived and ethnically diverse areas of Stoke-on-Trent and North Staffordshire (if feasible, this will be submitted separately to REC for their consideration)
+Better information on relevant social characteristics was a unanimous recommendation from our independent Advisory Board - Describing the characteristics, and patterns of care of the total eligible population of adults with musculoskeletal pain during the study period to enable evaluation and possible modelling of selective participation; this links with a latter part of the MIDAS programme - Interviewers will visit six areas within Stoke on Trent and North Staffordshire with higher rates of non-completion, diversity and ethnic diversity to offer doorstep face to face questionnaire completion.

-Those who participate in the study and return either a paper or online questionnaire will be included in a prize draw for the opportunity to win one of five £100 prizes.6.3.
+• Those who participate in the study and return either a paper or online questionnaire will be included in a prize draw for the opportunity to win one of five £100 prizes.

+6.3.
 Participant identification and recruitment

 The survey will be sent to a random sample of the registered practice population.
 This will be a representative sample of all adults fulfilling the age and registration criteria at the practices and may include those who are part of the MIDAS-GP study.
-The age cut-off is based on the PRELIM pilot study where it was found that the response rate was so low in the 25 to 35 year old age group to vastly reduce overall response and the representativeness of the data (overall as well as the 25-25 age group in the target population).
+The age cut-off is based on the PRELIM pilot study where it was found that the response rate was so low in the 25 to 35 year old age group to vastly reduce overall response and the representativeness of the data (overall as well as the 25-35 age group in the target population).